alv2017/HelloFlask/README.md

 Project goals:
 - create a simple Flask application
 - demonstrate how to use uv in Docker container
+- demonstrates the basics of setting the Gunicorn WSGI server
+- demonstrates how to set a reverse proxy server in front of the WSGI server

 Introductory Flask project is taken from CS50 course series.